rarilurelo/keras_improved_wgan/README.md

 # Improved Training of Wasserstein GANs
-Code for reproducing experiments in [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028)
+Code for reproducing the [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028)

 # Requirement
 python 3.5.2